 Extra help hourly employees are hired on a temporary as-needed basis and may not work more than 1,250 hours in a fiscal year (July 1 to June 30).
 Hourly employees are paid semi-monthly and are benefits-ineligible except for holiday pay (available for non-students).
 Temporary employment classification descriptions are matched to a starting and maximum hourly pay grid.
 Hourly employees are eligible to participate in the employee development program.

 The Staff Handbook provides information about university policies and procedures related to employment, employee benefits, and programs and services available to supervisors and staff.
 Additional policies related to supervising staff are available in Fayetteville Policies and Procedures.
 Policies on faculty employment can be found in Academic Policies.
+Information about salary increases for non-classified faculty and staff can be found in Campus Guidelines for Non-Classified Salary Increases.

 The Supervisor Development Program is designed to educate participants about the skills, knowledge and resources needed to be effective in leading and coaching other employees, while maintaining compliance with federal and state laws and university procedures.